travigd/documentation/server/3.1.0-pre/access-control-lists.md

 }
 ```

-At which point ouro can read system streams by default
+At which point ouro can read system streams by default:

 ```
 ouro@ouroboros: curl -i http://127.0.0.1:2113/streams/%24settings -u ouro:ouroboros